fhdsl/Environmental_Justice/docs/03-learning_outcomes.md

 ### Tier 1:

-Explain how environmental data science tools reflect our understandings of race and can both perpetuate and challenge racism Interpret maps
+- Explain how environmental data science tools reflect our understandings of race and can both perpetuate and challenge racism
+- Interpret maps
-Expand understanding of maps (through resources like this counter mapping project and memory maps) Navigate the EJScreen tool and/or other similar tools to answer relevant, student-generated research questions about environmental (in)justice
+- Expand understanding of maps (through resources like this counter mapping project and memory maps)
+- Navigate the EJScreen tool and/or other similar tools to answer relevant, student-generated research questions about environmental (in)justice
-Understand how these can benefit their own community and neighborhood
+- Understand how these can benefit their own community and neighborhood

 ### Tier 2:

-Involve in ethnographic studies
+- Involve in ethnographic studies
-Be able to infer data with a broad socio-economic context Visualization of data using programming languages such as R Dig into the
+- Be able to infer data with a broad socio-economic context
+- Visualization of data using programming languages such as R
-Maybe tie-up with different environmental law firms to get a hands-on learning experience by interning/volunteering!
+- Maybe tie-up with different environmental law firms to get a hands-on learning experience by interning/volunteering!
-Be able to come up with concept maps to project a boarder relationship with different interactions Think of gathering qualitative data through interviews and surveys that are based around ethics
+- Be able to come up with concept maps to project a boarder relationship with different interactions
+- Think of gathering qualitative data through interviews and surveys that are based around ethics

 ### Tier 3:

-Placement opportunities for students interested in continuing this field of science Introduce public health implications of the data and research?
+- Placement opportunities for students interested in continuing this field of science
+- Introduce public health implications of the data and research?
-Discuss data ethics?
+- Discuss data ethics?

 ## Socially Engaged Art: